Why Aouar is the answer to Arsenal's midfield problems | Goal.com

 Given Lucas Paqueta is already on his way from AC Milan, it seems that Aouar, whose contract is up in 2023, will be granted the exit he craves, with the Emirates Stadium still looking the likeliest destination.

-And it is at Arsenal where the greatest potential to unlock his enormous potential lies.
+And it is at Arsenal where the greatest opportunity to unlock his enormous potential lies.

 Mikel Arteta plans to use him in a 4-3-3 formation as the foremost central player, where Arsenal are crying out for a player capable of operating comfortably in between the lines of midfield and attack.